-a.
-General description of the site (check one): ☐ Flat ☒ Rolling ☐ Hilly ☐ Steep slopes ☐ Mountainous Other: b.
+- b.
 What is the steepest slope on the site (approximate percent slope)?
-As shown on the preliminary plans, there are slopes exceeding 30%; however, the majority of the site is between 4% to 10%. c.
+As shown on the preliminary plat, there are slopes in excess of 30%. - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.

-According to a USDA NRCS soil report, the following soil types are found on site: 1021-Cocolalla-Hardesty complex, 0 to 3 percent slopes-Prime farmland if drained and either protected from flooding or not frequently flooded during the growing season 3115-Northstar-Rock outcrop complex, 3 to 15 percent slopes 7131-Urban land-Northstar, disturbed complex, 3 to 8 percent slopes Please note that no loss of farmland will occur with this project.
+According to a USDA NRCS soil report, the following soil types are found onsite:

+3114-Rockly-Fourmound complex, 0 to 15 percent slopes

+3115-Northstar-Rock outcrop complex, 3 to 15 percent slopes

+3126-Rock outcrop-Northstar complex, 15 to 30 percent slopes

+7131-Urban land-Northstar, disturbed complex, 3 to 8 percent slopes